 Courts in Texas have gone even further restricting employees’ rights to bring suit, holding that an employer’s conduct must be so extreme, outrageous, and intolerable that it goes beyond all possible bounds of decency in a civilized society.

 Employees may also seek legal recourse through negligent infliction of emotional distress.
-However, Texas law also restricts this recourse as an individual may not bring a claim for negligent infliction of emotional distress by itself.
-Instead, it must be attached to a physical injury in a personal injury claim.
-Here, an individual must prove that the employer’s negligence caused emotional distress and was severe.
-For negligence, an individual must prove that the defendant owed them a duty of care, that the defendant breached that duty, that the breach caused the plaintiff to experience emotional distress, and that the emotional distress was foreseeable.
+However, plaintiffs may not bring a claim for negligent infliction of emotional distress by itself.
+Instead, it must be attached to a corresponding physical injury.
+Here, an individual must show that the employer’s negligence caused physical injury and severe mental anguish.

 How Do You Prove Emotional Distress?

-When trying to prove a case of emotional distress, Texas employees must keep diligent records.
-Many times, evidence such as medical records, evaluation by mental health experts, and a daily journal can show that an individual is suffering from emotional distress.
-Proving that such emotional distress is directly caused by an employer or from a workplace issue is more difficult to show, however.
+When trying to prove a case of emotional distress, Texas employees must keep diligent and comprehensive records.
+Often, evidence such as medical records, evaluation by mental health experts, and a daily journal can show that an individual is suffering from psychological distress.
+Proving that such distress is directly caused by an employer or from a workplace issue is more challenging.

-To show that an employer caused emotional distress, an individual must show that the employer’s actions were intentional or reckless, the employer’s conduct was severe and outrageous, caused severe emotional distress, and that the distress was severe enough to impact the employee’s daily life or caused them to seek medical attention.
-Evidence may take the form of testimony from a colleague, treating psychologist or counselor, or documentation of a diagnosis or prescribed treatments that stems directly from work-caused emotional distress.
-Workplace documents can also be useful when proving that an employer acted intentionally in causing emotional distress in cases such as forced resignation.
+To show that an employer caused emotional distress, an individual must demonstrate that the employer’s actions were intentional or reckless, the employer’s conduct was severe and outrageous, caused significant psychological impact, and that the distress was severe enough to impact the employee’s daily life or caused them to seek medical attention.
+Evidence may take the form of testimony from a colleague, treating psychologist or counselor, or documentation of a diagnosis or prescribed treatments that stems directly from work-caused mental anguish.
+Workplace documents can also be useful when proving that an employer acted intentionally in causing distress in cases such as forced resignation.

 Contact Our Experienced Texas Employment Attorneys